 11.1.1 Only proponents meeting the mandatory criteria will advance to the technical evaluation in which a maximum possible 70 points may be determined.
-Technical evaluators who are members of an Evaluation Committee appointed by UNWOMEN in close coordination with IOM will carry out the technical evaluation applying the evaluation criteria and point ratings as listed below.
+Technical evaluators who are members of an Evaluation Committee appointed by UNWOMEN and IOM will carry out the technical evaluation applying the evaluation criteria and point ratings as listed below.
 In order to advance beyond Phase I of the detailed evaluation process to Phase II (financial evaluation) a proposal must have achieved a minimum cumulative technical score of 50 points.

-,5ui must have achieved a minimum cumulative technical score of 50 points.
-1 Proposal is compliant with the Call for Proposal (CfP) requirements 15 points The proposal is submitted in Russian and English, followed the structure of the CFP, all supporting documents are well-structured and presented 2 The Organization's mandate is relevant to the work to be undertaken in the TORs (Output 1.2 and 2.1) Nature of the proposing organization, has gender equality and women's rights set as one of the organization's goals in Statute (women's CSOs), that are legally registered in Kyrgyzstan and have specialized knowledge, expertise and track record of working on gender equality and women empowerment Overall mission and purpose of the organization Core programs/service and target population Organizational experience and proven experience in promoting GEWE issues in the context of peacebuilding or sustainable development or migration Proven experience in management/implementation of projects related to women empowerment and/or gender equality; Proven experience in building the capacity of various stakeholders through innovative tools and approaches, including through ICT solutions 20 points 3 The Proposal demonstrates a sound understanding of the requirements of the TOR and indicates that the organization has the prerequisite capacity to undertake the work successfully Organization's approach (how does the organization deliver its projects/programs/services and monitors its results) Understanding of the TOR, problem statement or challenges to be addressed given the context in the TOR, the specific results expected, the description of the technical approach and activities; clarity of the approaches in achieving the expected results; Overview of Organization's capacity relevant to the proposed engagement, management arrangements required for services including in M&E and reporting, and if needed, evaluation; Applicant/s demonstrates that its/their organization and proposed partners have relevant expertise Overall governance/management structure of the organization, including gender elements.
-Proposed staffing (number and expertise) for the services to be delivered Knowledge WPS agenda and NAP on UN SCR 1325 developments Knowledge on Kyrgyzstan legal framework related to gender equality 35 points TOTAL 70 points
+1 Proposal is compliant with the Call for Proposal (CfP) requirements 15 points The proposal is submitted in Russian and English, followed the structure of the CFP, all supporting documents are well-structured and presented 2 The Organization's mandate is relevant to the work to be undertaken in the TORs (Output 1.2 and 2.1) 20 points Nature of the proposing organization, has gender equality and women's rights set as one of the organization's goals in Statute (women's CSOs), that are legally registered in Kyrgyzstan and have specialized knowledge, expertise and track record of working on gender equality and women empowerment Overall mission and purpose of the organization Core programs/service and target population Organizational experience and proven experience in promoting GEWE issues in the context of peacebuilding or sustainable development or migration Proven experience in management/implementation of projects related to women empowerment and/or gender equality; Proven experience in building the capacity of various stakeholders through innovative tools and approaches, including through ICT solutions 3 The Proposal demonstrates a sound understanding of the requirements of the TOR and indicates that the organization has the prerequisite capacity to undertake the work successfully Organization's approach (how does the organization deliver its projects/programs/services and monitors its results) Understanding of the TOR, problem statement or challenges to be addressed given the context in the TOR, the specific results expected, the description of the technical approach and activities; clarity of the approaches in achieving the expected results; Overview of Organization's capacity relevant to the proposed engagement, management arrangements required for services including in M&E and reporting; Applicant/s demonstrates that its/their organization and proposed partners have relevant expertise Overall governance/management structure of the organization, including gender elements.
+Proposed staffing (number and expertise) for the services to be delivered Knowledge of migration issues in the context of Kyrgyzstan, and the socio-economic impact of COVID-19 to migrants Knowledge and practice of GALS methodology Knowledge on Kyrgyzstan legal framework related to gender equality 35 points TOTAL 70 points